Fantasy-Shaw/H-STFormer/README.md

-# [Unknown Journal] Incremental Traffic Flow Prediction
+# [Unknown Journal] Hub-Aware Spatial-Temporal Long-Range Transformer for Incremental Traffic Flow Prediction

 Code of H-STFormer with PyTorch2.0.
 Based on [LibCity](https://github.com/LibCity/Bigscity-LibCity) framework.

+MyFormer is an alias of H-STFormer.

 ## Highlights of This Work
 1. Implementation of FastDTW can use multiple CPU cores.
 Calculation of single node in PeMSD4 takes only about 10s with 8 CPU cores.
 (In contrast, single-core calculation takes 70s+.)